markstringer-dti/markstringer-dti.github.io/dti.md

 What you do in planning is that you look at that list of things to do with the team and the product owner and decide, all together, on a shorter list.
 The sprint backlog.
 These are the things that the team is going to do in this sprint.

 And where do you put this list of things to do?
 To be honest, I've got my preferences, but I try not to force them on the team.
 This is tricky because most of these things are proprietary and will involve some outlay and commitment.
 But I think the team should figure out all together what kind of thing they should use to communicate.

 They might want to start out with a spreadsheet, but somebody will probably find out quite soon that that's a nightmare to maintain.
 They might want to start out with a physical wall, but in these days of everyone working from home, I'm not sure how you could make that work.

 I'm going to come out and admit that I like Jira.
-Well, I don't like it, I pretty much loathe everything about it, except that it seems to be the best application for keeping track of what the status of an issue is and also, the discussion that's gone on around it.
+Well, I don't really like it and I curse it a lot.
+But it seems to be the best application for keeping track of what the status of an issue.
+Also, it seems to be pretty good at keeping hold of the discussion that's gone on around and issue.

+##### Maybe a roadmap

+I've found that roadmaps can be very useful if they can be thrown together quickly and have some kind of regular structure to make sure that they're maintained.

+Any kind of tool that can be used to make a Kanban board (Trello or even Jira) works for this.
+All you need is a list of the big things that need to go into the product.
+They you need a way of ordering them so that some of these things are being dealt with "Now."
+Then some of them are "Next."
+Finally some of them are "Later."
+You might also have a column for "Done."

+As I said, this is fine, also long as it's maintained.
+If it's written once and then never looked at, it's a waste of time.

+One occasion that I've found works well, is the mid-sprint check.
+I don't know quite why I've found that this works, but it does.
+After checking how things are going in the current sprint, the team looks at at the roadmap.
+Actually, what the team does with the roadmap leads me on to my final artefact "Maybe a burnup."

+##### Maybe a burnup

+It's interesting that this might be a bit of "Agile" practice that I'm most proud of.
+It's the bit that has worked best for me.
+But it's also the bit that I'm a bit ashamed of and a bit nervous about.
+It's also a bit that I feel might get me drummed out of the Scrum Master guild or whatever the secret society of Scrum Masters would be called.

+Here's the situation.
+We were six or seven months into a greenfield, brand new, project.
+There'd been some vague discussions at the beginning of the project about deadlines, but no definite date had been mentioned.
+Then, all of a sudden, there was an absolutely definite date.
+Fortunately, it was about twelve months away.
+But by that date we had to have a system that could do enough of what the existing system did to turn the old system off and the new system on.

+The minute I heard this, I knew that there were substantial features that we just weren't going to be able to deliver for that hard deadline.
+But I didn't know exactly how.
+I also knew that, if we were to have a chance of meeting that deadline, we would also need to drastically reduce what we did for any particular feature.

+In Agile language, what we needed to do was reduce the scope.

+But there was a problem.
+I'd tried to do this before.
+And I knew that discussions around scope reduction were always extremely painful.
+I also knew that this was something that I had to do if the project had any chance of being a success.
+I also knew pointing out that there was no way that a promised scope could be delivered by a particular deadline had gotten me fired from jobs in the past.
+Yes, fired.

+I liked this project, I didn't want to be fired.

+So, here's what I did, over the course of about three months.

+I ran a workshop with the team and the product owner.
+We listed out all the features that we could think of that the product needed to do.

+Then we did a "bucket" sort on the complexity of those features.
+Using the Fibonacci series.

+The what the what?

+OK, once a little bit more slowly.

+The Fibonacci series is a series of numbers where the next number in the series is generated by adding the previous two numbers in the series.
+So, strictly speaking, the first two numbers in the Fibonacci series are 1 and 1.
+Yes, getting started with the Fibonacci series is a bit weird.
+But once we get going, it's more straight-forward.

+>> 1+1 = 2

+>> 2+1 = 3

+>> 3+2 = 5

+>> 5+3 = 8

+and so on resulting in this series.

+>> 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144

+Of course, you can keep going.
+But for the purposes of the job I'm describing, these numbers are normally sufficient.

 ##### Definition of Ready, Definition of Done
 What about a definition of ready?
 I don't have one.
-Again, as I write this, I'm aware that it's the kind of thing that could get you drummed out of the Scrum Masters' guild - if we were the kind of people who would form such a thing, which we're not.
+That is, I don't insist on one.
+Again, as I write this, I'm aware that it's the kind of thing that could get you drummed out of the Scrum Masters' guild.
+That is, if we were the kind of people who would form such a thing, which we're not.

 The idea of the definition of ready is that it's a checklist of things that need to be in a story before it's ready to be planned in a sprint.

 Trouble is, I don't have a degree in computer science, I have a degree in philosophy.
-Philosophers start with Plato, and the crazy trouble that Plato (through his ventriloquist's dummy Socrates) got into trying to come up with definitions for things tends to stick in your mind.
+Philosophers start with Plato.
+There are others before him, like there are other rock and roll singers before Elvis, but you get the idea.
+The problem is that when you read Plato, you get to see the trouble that he gets himself into trying to think about very basic ideas like "truth" and "justice."
+A lot of that trouble comes from trying to solve the problem by coming up with definitions.

-So, you set out to figure out what "good" was?
-You ended up killing yourself by drinking hemlock?
+The too long, didn't read version of the entire philosophical career of Socrates (Plato's ventiloquist's dummy)?
+You set out to figure out what "good" was?
+You ended up killing yourself by drinking ock?
 This doesn't sound like a great strategy.

-So, I'm fine with a definition of ready, I just don't want it to be written down, I want it to emerge through practice (for anyone interested, this is a Wittgensteinian approach rather than a Platonic one).
+So, I'm fine with a definition of ready.
+I just don't want it to be written down.
+I want it to emerge through practice (for anyone interested, this is a Wittgensteinian approach rather than a Platonic one).

 I mean, I'm not going to forbid anybody from writing things down.
-But if the team notice that they don't have anything to plan because none of the items in the backlog are "ready" according to the definition, I might suggest they don't focus so much on the definition of ready and just have a chat about the things that are most ready.
+But if the team notice that they don't have anything to plan.
+And the reson for this is because none of the items in the backlog are "ready".
+According to the definition at least.
+I might suggest they don't focus so much on the definition of ready.
+Rather they just have a chat about the things that are most ready.
 What would need to happen to them for them to be ready?
 And so you might have already figured out what I'm going to say about "definition of done"?
 Something very similar.

 ### Concrete Practice